 Grants are based on need and do not have to be repaid.
 Click here to learn more about available federal grants.

 Student loans, unlike grants and work-study, are borrowed money that must be repaid, with interest, just like car loans and mortgages.
-There are many loans available, such as Federal Direct Student Loans, Perkins Loans (not available at SUNY Broome), and PLUS Loans.
+At SUNY Broome, we offer Federal Direct Student Loans and Federal Direct Parent PLUS Loans.
 Learn more about available loans.

 New York State Programs